Student Research Travel

 If your trip would cost less to fly than drive to on the basis of the state mileage rate, you must justify the need to drive.
 For example, you will need a car on the site of a research trip to conduct the research.
 Otherwise, you will not be reimbursed more than the cost of economy airfare to your destination.
 This is based on State of Kansas travel rules for faculty, staff, and students.

-A maximum of $800 is available for undergraduate and graduate student travel awards, which will be made as scholarship awards through the office of student financial assistance.
+A maximum of $600 is available for undergraduate and graduate student travel awards, which will be made as scholarship awards through the office of student financial assistance.
 One conference or trip will be supported per student per academic (fall, spring, summer) year.
-Students who apply 2 calendar months or more before the trip are eligible for up to $800.
-Students who apply 1-2 calendar months before the trip are eligible for up to $400.
-Students who apply less than 1 month before the trip will not be funded.
+Students who apply two months, or more, before their travel may receive $600, students who apply a month before will may receive $400, and students who apply less than a month before their travel scholarship are not eligible for funding.

 How To Apply